-• For an Administrative Hearing proceeding: The Hearing Officer will allow each party's Advisor of Choice to ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility subject to the procedures for evaluating and limiting responsesto such questions discussed below.
+The Hearing Officer will allow each party's Advisor of Choice to ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility subject to the procedures for evaluating and limiting responses to such questions discussed below.
 Such questioning will never be conducted by a party personally.
 If a party does not have an advisor to ask questions on their behalf, the Hearing Officer will provide the party with an advisor of the Hearing Officers choice, without charge to the party, for the purpose of conducting cross-examination on behalf of that party.
 In those instances, the Hearing Officer will not appoint a confidential employee and may appoint, but is not required to appoint, an attorney to serve as an advisor.
-However, in this circumstance, the party may choose to proceed without an appointed advisor.